anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 These installers are described in more details in

-:ref:`chapters/chapter07:\
-Operations and Life Cycle Management`.
+:ref:`chapters/chapter07:Operations and Life Cycle Management`.